Learning to forecast vegetation greenness at fine resolution over Africa with ConvLSTMs: Results

 \section{Results}

+For our evaluation, we removed minicubes with more than $75\%$ missing pixels.
+The evaluation is computed per pixel of the time series: we compute the metrics for each unmasked pixel of each minicube.
 Central estimates of our models' performance are reported in tab.~\ref{tab:MSE_lstm}.
 Our ConvLSTM model beats the baselines by a large margin in both $RMSE$ and $NSE$.
 The previous season baseline has the same NDVI distribution over the whole dataset as the target (since it is the same season one year ago), so we have $\sum \hat{\sigma} \simeq \sum \sigma_0$ and $\sum \hat{\mu} \simeq \sum \mu_0$.
 Negative errors compensate for positive ones, which explains a median of $\alpha$ and $\beta$ very close to their ideal value (but not for $r$).
 An ablation of it not using weather covariates performs worse than our model using them.
 This supports the intuition that weather should be driving vegetation dynamics.
 Supplementary figs.~\ref{fig:scatters} and~\ref{fig:pvs_season} visualize the performance against the baselines clustered by land cover type.
 Our model is stronger than the baselines across all classes.

 Fig.~\ref{fig:histo} shows the decomposition for both $NSE$ and $RMSE$ on the test set.
 We find $50\%$ of the pixels in our model reach $NSE \ge 0$, while this is only $35\%$ in the ablation without weather.
 This difference mostly stems from a reduction in bias (fig.~\ref{fig:histo}c) and a reduction in relative variability (fig.~\ref{fig:histo}b).